-The Pixelles Game Incubator IV is now accepting applications!
-It’s a free, six week workshop series designed to help ten women (cis/trans) make their first game!
+The incubator is a free, six-week workshop series designed to help ten women (cis/trans) make their first game.
 Whether it’s a platformer, educational, or historical drama, each participant will make any game their heart desires.
 We will select participants (who identify as a woman) of different talents and experiences to make their first game with us.
 This year, we are running a bilingual incubator!
 The mentor presentations will be in English.

-- Meet up once a week from 6-9pm for 6 weeks.
+- Meet up once a week for a 3-hour session.

 - Explore game making tools and applications (that don’t require programming)